-The same day the filter is replaced is also a good time to travel around the home and vacuum off the air vents.
+The same day the filter is replaced is also a good time to vacuum off the air vents.
 This keeps them clean and allows warm air to flow freely, easing temperature regulation throughout the home.

 Yearly service of your HVAC system ensures it runs properly.
 Homeowners should have the system inspected in the fall to best prepare it for the demands of winter.
 The Department of Energy website offers a list of helpful instructions to help homeowners find the right contractor for their needs.

 Replacing the home's HVAC system is an expensive proposition, but if your system is old and inefficient, the added comfort and financial benefits of a new system can be very real.
-If your system is more than 10 years old, you should ask a service technician's opinion on the longevity of your system.
-Replacing it with an Energy Star model could reduce your home's annual energy bill by as much as 30 percent, per EnergyStar.gov.
+If your system is more than 10 years old, ask a service technician's opinion on the longevity of your system.
+According to the U.S. Department of Energy, replacing it with a new high-efficiency model could reduce your home's annual energy bill by as much as 20 - 40 percent.

 One of the easiest ways to help your HVAC system operate at peak performance is to lighten its load.
 Insulating the home's attic keeps warm air in the home and prevents it from escaping outside.
 This allows your HVAC system to do less and still maintain the home's proper temperature.
 Per EnergyStar.gov, a simple visual test will determine whether the home's attic is sufficiently insulated.
 According to their recommendation, insulation in the attic should be high enough to obstruct the view of the floor joists.
 If this is the case, additional insulation will offer little to no benefit.